 The Ionic is a full-fledged smartwatch thanks to Fitbit's new Fitbit OS software platform, which means you can install apps created specifically for this device.

-There aren't many third-party apps at launch — just Pandora, Starbucks, Strava and a weather app from AccuWeather — but each has a core function that complements how you use a fitness-focused smartwatch.
+There weren't many third-party apps at launch — just Pandora, Starbucks, Strava and a weather app from AccuWeather — but each has a core function that complements how you use a fitness-focused smartwatch.
 Listening to music offline, buying coffee, comparing run times and checking the forecast without having a phone strapped to your arm or in your waistband is incredibly convenient.

 You install apps on the Ionic by browsing the App Gallery in the Fitbit app for iOS and Android.
 This is also where you customize settings and make changes in your installed apps, such as adding a city to the Weather app or adding your Starbucks card for buying a latte right from your wrist.